 End Tidal Carbon Dioxide monitoring

 It is standard of care in the modern OR to monitor capnography.
-End tidal carbon dioxide, is being recognized as a critical indicator of adequacy of chest compressions and also return of spontaneous circulation (ROSC).
+End tidal carbon dioxide is a critical indicator of chest compression adequacy.
+It also signals the return of spontaneous circulation (ROSC).
 Kalenda was the first to report this observation in 1978 and observed that this was helpful in assessing rescuer exhaustion.
 He noted that performing CPR improved ETCO2.
 Over time, as the rescuer got tired, ETCO2 decreased again.
 Replacing the fatigue rescuer with a fresh rescuer resulted in an improvement in ETCO2.
 Kalenda also reported the connection between improved ETCO2 and ROSC.

 Why does this happen?
 During a normal ventilatory cycle, we inhale air bringing oxygen into the lungs .
 Oxygen is picked up and delivered to the tissues via the bloodstream.
-The blood in the periphery drops off oxygen and picks up waste product carbon dioxide, delivering it back to the lungs where we exhale it.
-If cardiac output drops and there is inadequate circulation, blood and tissue oxygenation will drop and tissue carbon dioxide will rise.
+The blood in the periphery drops off oxygen.
+It picks up waste product carbon dioxide.
+This carbon dioxide is delivered back to the lungs where we exhale it.
+If cardiac output drops and there is inadequate circulation, blood and tissue oxygenation will decrease.
+Tissue carbon dioxide will increase.
 However, carbon dioxide delivery back to the lungs will drop.
 What you will see on your capnograph is that the end-tidal CO2 will abruptly drop.

 I see this acute drop of ETCO2 during anesthesia if my patient suddenly becomes hypotensive.
 As I treat the hypotension, end tidal CO2 rises again, reassuring me that cardiac output is improving.